learn about landlord tax deductions on your return

-Are you making the most of tax-deductible costs?
-Whether you’re a private landlord managing a small or large portfolio, leveraging these deductions can substantially lower your tax burden.
+Are you taking full advantage of tax-deductible costs when filing your landlord tax return?
+Whether you have a small or large property portfolio, claiming these deductions can significantly reduce your tax bill.

 1. Common costs you can’t claim